Almost 40,000 Germans are living in London. More than Winston Churchill would ever have envisaged.

 In contrast to other nationalities, Germans living in London keep a low profile; they do not dominate the high street with schnitzel restaurants or sausage shops.
-Instead, finances permitting, many of the young professionals opt to live in Wimbledon, Chelsea, Kensington, Highgate and Richmond.
+Instead of finances permitting, many young professionals opt to live in Wimbledon, Chelsea, Kensington, Highgate, and Richmond.

 However, you can see Germans socialise across London.
-There is, for example, the pub Zeitgeist in Lambeth, which not only serves the largest variety of Germany’s most famous drink, but also excellent German food and you can watch Bundesliga football.
+There is, for example, the pub Zeitgeist in Lambeth, which serves not only the widest variety of Germany’s most famous drink but also excellent German food and you can watch Bundesliga football.

 To satisfy a basic appetite of the expatriate community, there is even a mobile German baker in London who stops over at the German Embassy, the German British Chamber of Commerce and other German ‘hubs’ in London.

 If you want to break bread or share a drink with Germans and your language skills need refreshing beforehand, then book yourself onto one of the many German courses in London.